 - We will look at all the issues that may impact on you and advise how to address these in the most appropriate, sensitive and cost-effective way;

 - We will consider the options, provide you with guidance on living together or helping you to create ‘living together’ agreements.
-If you are Brighton or South East based we will signpost you to helpful third parties to assist you through the process, such as counselling;
+We can also signpost you to helpful third parties to assist you through the process, such as counselling;

 - We are issue focused and will look to achieve practical, and cost-effective solutions.